dipunm/feature-toggle-js/docs/features/SCOPING.md

 # Scoping
-Each new instance of `FeatureToggles` may have slightly different dependencies, and there is no limit to how many instances you can create.
+Each new instance of `FeatureToggles` may be given different values for their [dependencies](DEPENDENCIES.md), and there is no limit to how many instances you can create.

 A typical scenario, is to scope the feature toggles to user requests in an [express](https://expressjs.com/) application.